 These are amongst the greatest art treasures not just of Manchester but of Victorian painting.
 Read on, below the pic, to discover more.

 Take a good look at the 5th Panel: “The Trial of Wycliffe”.
-This is what we will tell you about just this one painting, which we include as a taster of what’s in store.
+This is taster of what we tell you about just this one painting, that shows the depth of our research.

 John Wycliffe was the leading religious scholar in England in the late 14th century.
-An adviser to the king, Edward III (whose statues stands on the Town Hall’s Princess Street façade), he often journeyed with the monarch to discuss religious affairs with the Pope at Avignon.
-But during the 1370s Wycliffe began to fear more and more that the church had lost its way – that it had become corrupted by money.
-He denounced clerical corruption and began preaching the simple message of Jesus barefoot.
+An adviser to the king, Edward III (whose statue stands on the Town Hall’s Princess Street façade), he would journey with the monarch to discuss religious affairs with the Pope at Avignon.
+But during the 1370s Wycliffe began to fear that the church had lost its way – that it had become corrupted by money.
+He denounced clerical corruption and began preaching the simple message of Jesus by preaching peripatetically barefoot.

 A few months later the Pope issued five bulls condemning Wycliffe’s writings.
 In 1382 all his works were banned and he was summoned for trial again, this time at Blackfriars Monastery in London.
 Just as the proceedings began the courtroom shook.
 A violent earthquake had hit London.
 The trial was abandoned with both sides claiming it to be an omen supporting their stance.